Embedding user-centred thinking: designing a new B2B system for Thames Water

 • map out the logic behind each application type

-• identify reusable patterns and components across journeys
+• identify reusable patterns across journeys

 Understanding the users